-05.03 Chief, Corrosion and Steam Generator Branch ()
+05.03 Chief, Corrosion and Steam Generator Branch (NCSG)

 Responsible for the content of IMC 0327.

 0327-06 REQUIREMENTS

 There are no requirements in this document.
 This document is for guidance only.

 0327-07 GUIDANCE

 07.01 Background

 While SG tubes often leak (i.e., experience ligament rupture of part through-wall degradation) before they burst (i.e., experience unstable failure) this is not always the case, and the possibility exists for burst with little or no observed leakage.
 For the cases where primary-to-secondary leakage can be detected, licensees have an opportunity to prevent tube burst by detecting primary-to-secondary leakage early and taking corrective action, such as plugging or sleeving.
 Routine leakage monitoring with adequate shutdown limits can afford early detection and response to increasing leakage and thereby serve as an effective means for reducing the probability of SG tube burst.
 Having near-real-time leakage information available to control room operators, along with appropriate alarm set points and corresponding action levels, can help operators promptly and appropriately respond to a developing situation.